This is our ultimate guide on how to use Google My Maps to Plan a Road Trip.

 Its ability to customize your map is unrivaled as well.
 From color-coding each and every pin to sorting the pins on custom layers, the possibilities are as endless as your road trip destinations.

 But it’s not so amazing at turn-by-turn directions despite having directions as a feature.
 For this reason, we’d advise steering clear of those.

-However, the driving directions are useful as a way to roughly estimate how many hours it’ll take to get from point A to point B.
+However, the driving directions are useful for roughly estimating how many hours it’ll take to get from point A to point B.

 This was a question my friend and I asked so many times while planning our own road trip.
 “How long does it take to get from here to here?
 Can we make it in one day before we have to stop at a hotel?”

 Another problematic thing about Google My Maps is its 10 driving-direction stops limit.
 This means you can only get directions (or time estimations) to 10 places out of, let’s say, 20 (or more!).
 Plus, this 10 limit carries over to the layers too.

 Google Maps – Google My Maps vs Google Maps

 On the positive side, this is where Google Maps can shine.